rapidsai/cudf/cpp/doxygen/developer_guide/TESTING.md

 the preload library instead verifies that all CUDA runtime APIs are instead called using the test namespace's default stream.
-This distinction is important because cudf internals never use `cudf::test::get_default_stream`, so this stream value can only appear internally if it was provided ot a public API and forwarded properly all the way down the call stack.
-While `testing` mode is more strict `cudf` mode, it is also more intrusive. `cudf` mode can operate with no changes to the library or the tests because the preload library overwrites the relevant APIs in place. `testing` mode, however, can only be used to validate tests that are correctly passing `cudf::test::get_default_stream` to public libcudf APIs.
+This distinction is important because cudf internals never use `cudf::test::get_default_stream`, so this stream value can only appear internally if it was provided to a public API and forwarded properly all the way down the call stack.
+While `testing` mode is more strict than `cudf` mode, it is also more intrusive. `cudf` mode can operate with no changes to the library or the tests because the preload library overwrites the relevant APIs in place. `testing` mode, however, can only be used to validate tests that are correctly passing `cudf::test::get_default_stream` to public libcudf APIs.